mrumi/MetaCompare2.0/README.md

 Running Diamond Blastx on MGEDB
 Running mmseq2 on GTDB
 ```
+The final output will be found in a text file ending with "_out.txt".

 You can see detailed description for command line options by using `-h` option.
 ```